Rafkev/Rafkev/README.md

 **`(Full Stack Developer/Product Manager/Researcher)`**

 - 👋 Hi, My name is Raphael Kolawole Oluwasanmi.
 - 👀 I am a Passionate software engineer, dedicated product manager, and visionary CEO at www.mywphost.com, powered by AidPal.
-Transforming ideas into innovative solutions that empower businesses and elevate user experiences.
+We are transforming ideas into innovative solutions that empower businesses and elevate user experiences.
 Let's build the future together, one line of code at a time. 🚀 #TechLeader #ProductInnovator #CEO
 - 💞️ I’m looking to collaborate on software development and product management.
 - 👋 I give 3 hours free consultation on platform solution and product management for startup businesses